 As a kid growing up in the Midwest, my family’s go-to ski destination was always Colorado.
 Winter Park Resort is one of the places where I learned to ski.
 I don’t have many vivid ski memories from that time, but I do recall the treacherous drive through the mountains to get there and also the wonderful times we had as a family on the slopes.

-Earlier this year, I reached out to Winter Park because I wanted to recreate those skiing memories for my kids and to see if I could rekindle a little spark in my own mind from the days when my parents took me there so many years ago.
+I reached out to Winter Park ski resort because I wanted to recreate those skiing memories for my kids and to see if I could rekindle a little spark in my own mind from the days when my parents took me there so many years ago.
 We’ve skied in Utah, Canada, and even skied in Japan, but is Winter Park Resort still one of the best Colorado ski resorts for families?
 Could it live up to the expectations I had built up from my childhood?

 Read on to find out what we thought…